7-Cloud-7/7-Cloud-7/README.md

 - 👋 Hi, I’m @7-Cloud-7
-- 👀 I’m interested in SysOps, electronics and coding
+- 👀 I’m interested in SysOps, DDBB, electronics and coding
 - 🌱 I’m currently learning how to make a processor in minecraft
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project where I can learn more about DevOps or coding
 - 📫 How to reach me: cloud71234567@gmail.com
 - ⚡ Fun fact: im autistic, too much